-If your feeling guilty that you can not help?
+If you’re feeling guilty that you can not help?

-Feeling guilty that you’ve had to stop the kids contact with their own parent for safeguarding from mental abuse?
+Feeling guilty that you’ve had to stop the kids from contact with their own parents for safeguarding from abuse?

 Feeling guilty because you’ve had to block and delete their friends and family?